 How are the winners chosen?

 All of the entries and scores are collected from the judges and the scores are tallied.
-Top ranking entries are chosen for publication and entries with the highest total score win prizes in their category.
-In April, we will announce the winners and newly published authors and artists in an acknowledgment ceremony where we recognize our judges as well as everyone who helps make Portals a success.
+Top ranking entries are chosen for publication and entries with the highest total score may win prizes in their category.
+In April, we will announce the winners and newly published authors and artists in an acknowledgment ceremony where we recognize everyone who helps make Portals a success.

-We thank you and look forward to working with you on the 2012 edition of Portals Literary and Arts Magazine.
+We thank you and look forward to working with you on the next edition of CFCC Portals Magazine.